gwax/www-gwax/posts/2004/09/100-white-75-damp.rst

 It's odd the things that you can perceive sometimes, for instance, I manged to be acutely aware of the point where just righting the boat became futile, almost in the same manner you can catch yourself when you start to fall over.
-In this split second, it occured to me that, since I was dressed in khaki and white as I often am, I really didn't want to go in the Charles (no amount of Goretex pants is going to keep you dry in the water).
+In this split second, it occurred to me that, since I was dressed in khaki and white as I often am, I really didn't want to go in the Charles (no amount of Goretex pants is going to keep you dry in the water).
 Not wanting to get soaked, I hauled my ass right over the